adrianomg/PAMPAR/README.md

   **Workload classes**

-  PAMPAR has 3 classes of problems size and one aditional for debug purposes.
-The classes names are:
+PAMPAR has four workload classes, which are:

 - Small
 - Medium